 Reminder: Definition for “dynamic driving task” needed?

 2.5.1.
-The activated system shall cope with all dynamic driving tasks and with any situation according to all general conditions as defined in paragraph 5.1 or shall otherwise transition the control back to the driver offering sufficient lead time.
+The activated system shall cope with all dynamic driving tasks and with any situation or shall otherwise transition the control back to the driver offering sufficient lead time.

 Any type of situation in which the vehicle will generate a transition demand to the driver shall be declared by the vehicle manufacturer and explained by documentation.